Portugal in the Eurovision Song Contest 2010: Final

 The final took place on 6 March 2010.
 The twelve entries that qualified from the two preceding semi-finals competed and the winner, "Há dias assim" performed by Filipa Azevedo, was selected based on the 50/50 combination of votes of twenty regional juries and a public televote.
 Voca People, Portuguese Eurovision 1973 entrant Fernando Tordo and Portuguese Eurovision 2009 entrants Flor-de-Lis performed as the interval acts.

 Controversy

 The outcome of Festival da Canção 2010 caused much controversy as the public televote winner, Catarina Pereira, only placed second due to the jury only placing her fifth.
 The announcement of Filipa Azevedo's victory during the competition were met with booing from the audience, with several petitions (one of them which received over 2,000 signatures) being later created in favour of Pereira's Eurovision participation.
 Criticism was also made towards RTP's selection of the composition of the regional juries, including revelations that the jury members, some of them which were not music professionals, were affiliated with several of the finalists (a former professor of Azevedo was part of the Porto jury that awarded her top marks) in opposition to the competition rules.
 RTP subsequently released a statement indicating that no competition rules had been violated and that Azevedo would represent Portugal at the 2010 contest.

+Song

+"Há dias assim" ([a ˈdiɐz ɐˈsĩ], translation:There are days like this, English title: It's One of Those Days) is the Portuguese entry to the Eurovision Song Contest 2010, performed by Portuguese singer Filipa Azevedo.
+The song was written by Augusto Madureira.

+Lyrically, Azevedo sings about the separation of a lover from her, though it is unclear how they were separated, whether by conflict ("There are no words left, because we silenced them so much") or by the death of her lover ("Who took you from me, tore our lives").
+She laments that this was destined to happen eventually ("Who put us on this path?"), and tells her lover to realise "that there is only one life and no way back".